Mizzou engineers who make asphalt are now making hand sanitizer

 So what’s the difference between other hand sanitizers and Tiger Paw?

-“You will notice we don’t use aloe vera gel base, so it’s a little bit thinner so it goes on your hands very quickly and then evaporates very quickly,” Buttlar said.
+“You will notice we don’t use aloe-vera gel base, so it’s a little bit thiner so it goes on your hands very quickly and then evaporates very quickly,” Buttlar said.

 Buttlar and his team produce and bottle the hand sanitizer themselves, with some help from volunteers.